Share The Blessing

 Education is the umbrella over everything we do at Heartland, from the toddlers in daycare and preschool to students in our Bible College.
 We offer classes in the church and the recovery centers, as well as in our K-12 school and our college.
 We hope each person who steps into one of these classes will become a lifetime learner and an active citizen in the Kingdom of God.

-Join us for these special events in 2020, or follow our calendar to see when our Storytellers will be in your area.
+Join us for these special events, or follow our calendar to see when our Storytellers will be in your area.